skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 Since webpack is responsible for most the work it doesn't take long to get code splitting working with TypeScript.
-However, there are a handful of potentially subtle "gotcha's" when working with TypeScript to be aware of.
+However, there are a handful of potentially subtle "gotcha's" to be aware of when working with TypeScript.

 ### ESNext modules